 To remove the toxins from the fat cells requires enzymes and energy.
 Raw food is the only supply of enzymes to the body, so whatever you and your pets choose to eat, eat it raw!

-An easy way to get a massive supply of the raw micronutrients and enzymes is to take Juice Plus as humans and to give Pet Plus to our dogs and cats.
+An easy way to get a massive supply of raw micronutrients and enzymes is to take digestive enzymes such as Juice Plus as humans and to give PET Plus to our dogs and cats.
 I have been doing this for 20 years and know it works!

 As fat cells are not very active, they have a poor blood supply, so exercise is essential to increase the blood flow which takes nutrients to the cells and removes the toxins that the cells have released, allowing them to shrink a bit every time.